PaoLastHope/BADS7105/HOMEWORK 06/readme.md

 -    priori-based - segment 1
 -    value-based - segment 2
 -    need-based - segment 3 <br/>
-note: record of transactions with no customer code will set as one-time customer
+<b>Note: record of transactions with no customer code will set as one-time customer</b>

 <b>return customer</b> ( more than one transactions )
 -    priori-based - segment 4